Shoulder surgery (rotator cuff repair)

 Once back in your room, our nursing team will continue to check on you to make sure you are recovering well.
 After you have recovered from any effects of the anaesthetic, you can have something to eat and drink.
 Be sure and tell us if you are in any pain.

-Our Healthcare Team will help you get out of bed and begin to move around.
+Our nurses will help you get out of bed and begin to move around.
 A physiotherapist will teach you exercises to help you regain strength and flexibility.

 Going home after rotator cuff repair